 In Switzerland, all asylum seekers have to undergo the admissibility procedure.
-This procedure should take place in the first 3 weeks after the application for asylum has been filed, and is called the “preparatory phase”.1 Within this time, the SEM records the asylum seekers’ personal details and normally takes their fingerprints and photographs.
+This procedure should take place in the first 3 weeks after the application for asylum has been filed, and is called the “preparatory phase”.
+Within this time, the SEM records the asylum seekers’ personal details and normally takes their fingerprints and photographs.
 It may collect additional biometric data, prepare reports on a person’s age, verify evidence and travel and identity documents and make enquiries specific to origin and identity.
 At this time, the asylum seekers will normally be interviewed by the SEM about their identity and their itinerary, and summarily about the reasons for leaving their country.
-On the basis of the gathered information, the SEM reaches the decision on admissibility, which answers the question if the asylum request will be examined substantively or dismissed by an inadmissibility decision.
+On the basis of the gathered information, the SEM reaches the decision on admissibility, which aims to determine whether the decision should be examined on the merits or deemed inadmissible.

 An application is inadmissible where the asylum seeker:

 - Can return to a Safe Third Country in which he or she has previously resided;

 - Can be transferred to the responsible country [under the Dublin Association Agreement];

 - Can return to a third country in which he or she has previously resided;

 - Can travel to a third country for which he or she has a visa and where he or she may seek protection;